Key Takeaways

 This is the number of times a converted user makes repeat purchases.
 High-quality conversions often come from customers who engage with the brand repeatedly.
 It's similar to lifetime value.

-Measure it by analyzing repeat transactions in your CRM or e-commerce platform to identify trends by source.
+Measure it by analysing repeat transactions in your CRM or e-commerce platform to identify trends by source.

-High-quality conversions often result in higher order values.
+High-quality conversions often result in high order values.
 Tracking AOV from social media conversions helps gauge the financial impact of your campaigns.

-The best way to calculate AOV is by dividing the total revenue by the number of purchases within a specific campaign or platform.
+The best way to calculate AOV is to divide total revenue by the number of purchases within a specific campaign or platform.

 High-quality conversions are often followed by active engagement with your brand, such as email opens, social media interactions, or loyalty program sign-ups.